 12. Christopher Carrothers’ letter to Lowrie, dated March 18, 1871.
 Japan Letters 1869–1873, Volume 2, Records of US Presbyterian Missions, Yokohama Open Port Library, Japan.

-* This article was based on the paper presented at the 18th annual conference on Illinois History on October 7, 2016 in Springfield, IL.
+* This article was based on a paper presented at the 18th annual conference on Illinois History on October 7, 2016, in Springfield, IL.